State-By-State Penalties for Texting while Driving

-Click here to jump to a table showing texting while driving penalties for every state
+Keep reading to see our table showing texting while driving penalties for every state.

 Washington became the first state to enact a statewide ban on all drivers from texting while driving back in January 2008.
 Since then, 38 other states and the District of Columbia have joined suit, with Ohio being the most recent state to enact a ban.
 That ban went into full effect on March 1, 2013.

-But even though there is a clear trend toward banning all drivers from reading or sending text-based communications behind the wheel, the penalties for doing so are anything but standard.
+But even though there is a clear trend toward banning all drivers from reading or sending text-based communications behind the wheel of a car, the penalties for doing so are anything but standard.
 They range all the way from a $20 fine up to a maximum $10,000 fine and having to spend a year in prison.
 The average maximum fine size by law for texting while driving is about $376 for a first offense.

 To see which states have taken the most and least severe stances on texting while driving, we went through the laws of every state with an all-driver texting ban.
 We then looked at the maximum fine sizes, possible jail time, enforcement guidelines, and insurance implications for a first offense to determine which states are the strictest and which are the most lenient.

 For more on texting while driving, check out our "Eyes on the Road: Texting while Driving in America" infographic and our "Will a Texting Ticket Affect My Car Insurance Rates" FAQ.

 1. Alaska: Maximum penalty for a first offense is a $10,000 fine and one-year prison sentence.